Why Most Teams Fail at Collecting Leads at Trade Shows

 Using the qualification data your team captured on-site, segment leads into three action tiers:

 Tier 2 — Warm (genuine interest, but missing a BANT element): Enter a 3-touch email sequence over two weeks.
-Each email delivers something valuable — a case study that mirrors their situation, an ROI calculator for their use case, a short video walkthrough.
-The third email proposes a meeting.
+Each email delivers something valuable — a case study, an ROI calculator, a short video walkthrough.

 Tier 3 — Cool (badge scan, no buying signal): Route to your marketing nurture program.
 Don't waste your sales team's time with individual outreach for contacts who showed no intent.